How your small business can save energy during the summer

 Use fans where possible

-Fans consume less energy than air conditioning systems.
-In the UK, as the warmest months in the year don’t tend to last for too long, choosing a fan can save your business a lot more money than purchasing, installing, and running air conditioning.
 Using fans that are closer to floor level will help to circulate cooler air around your office spaces, as opposed to blowing hot air that has risen to the top of the room.
 However, always remember to turn them off when spaces are unoccupied.

 Keep the hot air out

 It may feel natural to crack open a window when the midday heat hits, but this can have the opposite effect.
 Opening a window or door allows hot air from outside to enter.
-Instead, try to keep them shut and use curtains or blinds to block out sunlight which can cause temperatures to rise.
+Instead, try to keep them shut and use curtains or blinds to block out sunlight, which can cause temperatures to rise.

 Switch to LED light bulbs